-The hardening of the commercial umbrella market has occurred rapidly over the past year, the impact of which could be felt for the next 18 months or more.
+The hardening of the commercial umbrella market has occurred rapidly over the past year, and the impact may be felt for the next 18 months or more.

 The commercial umbrella market is hardening due to increasing loss frequency and severity, adverse prior year development, social inflation, rising premiums and a reduction in overall capacity.

 Capacity has been shrinking since 2019, and premiums have been on the rise ever since.
 “The biggest factor driving excess capacity and premiums is the significant verdicts being awarded and passed down to carriers," says Angela Tam, vice president, brokerage manager, Burns & Wilcox.
 “Treaty restrictions and reinsurers dictating terms and conditions are other factors."

 The combination of all these factors has resulted in considerably higher premium rates and reduced capacity.

 “The traditional umbrella limit had been $25 million.
 However, in this transitioning market, we are seeing a $10 million limit being deployed as the new norm," says Nicoletta George, senior vice president, senior product line manager of excess casualty, AXA XL.

 The capacity for excess layers has also been impacted.
 “Historically, it was common to see a $25 million limit being deployed for an excess layer.
 However, now we are seeing excess layers of $5 million to $15 million limits for certain industry segments," she says.
 “In some cases, insureds are not able to purchase the same limits they had in the past, because the capacity is simply not available or the renewal pricing is significantly more expensive."